zaphosting/docs/docs/dedicated-linux-security-tips.md

 The following commands may not work for every single Linux distro, but they will work on the vast majority of the most popular distros.
 :::

 First, log in to your Linux server.
-If you need help doing this, please follow our [SSH access](vserver-linux-ssh.md) guide which explains how to do this.
+If you need help doing this, please follow our [Initial access (SSH)](vserver-linux-ssh.md) guide which explains how to do this.
 Next, run the following commands in the order they are listed.

 ```
 iptables -A INPUT -p tcp --syn --dport 22 -m connlimit --connlimit-above 2 --connlimit-mask 32 -j DROP